DAILY ANNOUNCEMENTS

 - If students won't be picked up by 3:05 then they need to be signed up for the Rock after school program OR a ride needs to be pre-arranged for them to be picked up by 3:05PM.
 If you sign them up for the Rock then they need to sign in immediately after school in the cafeteria and be picked up out back by 6:00PM.
 They will stay in the cafeteria, and won't be allowed to go out into the school.

-- Students cannot wait in the school for home basketball games.
+- Students cannot wait in the school for home athletic events.
 They must be picked up by 3:05 and are welcome to come back for the game.

 Parents/Guardians - Did you know you can create an observer account in Canvas?
 Having this access allows you to see what's going on in your students classes.